 Kuching has an international airport, making it easy to get there wherever you may be coming from.
 The airport is only a 20-minute drive to downtown Kuching.

 From Kuala Lumpur, there are multiple daily flights which are about 2 hours non-stop.
-It usually costs around RM110 ($25).
+It can cost as little as RM110 ($25).

-Miri is only an hour’s flight to Kuching, the ticket cost is around RM90 ($20) for one way.
+Miri is only an hour’s flight to Kuching, the tickets start around RM90 (US$20) for one way.
 From Kota Kinabalu, you can take a 1.5-hour direct flight starting at RM90 (US$20).
 If you’re spending time in Miri, then our guide to Miri is here.

-You can get to Kuching from Sandakan by taking a 3 to 7-hour plane ride.
+You can get to Kuching from Sandakan by taking a 3 to 7-hour series of flights.
 There are no direct flights though, the connection is often through Kota Kinabalu.
-The flight cost is RM260 ($60).
+The flight cost is usually around RM260 (US$60).